VA Compensation for Eating Disorders — Everything You Need To Know

 Joining the military can lead to one of the most rewarding careers a person can have.
 However, it can also subject you to situations that leave a lasting imprint.
 The psychological stress of combat and intense military training can lead to cognitive, mental, and mood disorders, including eating disorders.

 If you developed an eating disorder while in the service, or if you left the service and later developed an eating disorder as a result of psychological trauma suffered in the military, you could be eligible for VA disability.
-A VA disability lawyer can help you compile a strong appeal for these conditions.
+A VA disability advocate can help you compile a strong appeal for these conditions.

 Anorexia nervosa is characterized by intentional starvation.
 A person with anorexia attempts to keep their body weight low by eating nothing or very little.